Olegas/mitmscripts/README.md

 # MiTM Scripts

-Scripts frm mitmproxy to serve files from local drive
+Scripts for mitmproxy to serve files from local drive

 ## Installing